koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 ----------------------

 <!-- note
-React transform diffs to imperative operations
+React transforms diffs to imperative operations

-So we are able to write components declaratively without caring about actual imperative operations.
+So we are able to write components declaratively without worrying about actual imperative operations.
-React does it for you.
+React does this for you.

-As the result, we don't have to write how to change the view.
+As a result, we don't have to write how to change the view.
 We can focus on what the view should be.

 In other words, if you want to create a custom renderer,